Beechwood Park (mansion): School history

 From its opening in 1964 the school enrolled only boys and was known as "Beechwood Park Preparatory School for Boys".
-In September 1993 the school enrolled girls for the first time and became coeducational.
+Having admitted the first girls in the 1980s, the school became fully co-educational in September 1993.

 Popular culture

 The school was used as a location for the film The Dirty Dozen in 1967.

 The school was the subject of the 1967 song "Beechwood Park" by St. Albans band the Zombies on their Odessey and Oracle album.
 The song's writer and Zombies' guitarist, Chris White lived at nearby Markyate.